Menu

 Published 9 April 2021

-Last updated on 31 October 2022
+Last updated on 15 June 2023

-Before we talk about how to freeze-frame in DaVinci Resolve, let’s talk a bit about what a freeze-frame is and what it does.
-A freeze-frame halts the action in your video, effectively converting it to a still frame, making it look like a photograph.
+Before we talk about how to freeze frame in DaVinci Resolve, let’s talk a bit about what a freeze frame is and what it does.
+A freeze frame halts the action in your video, effectively converting it to a still frame, making it look like a photograph.

 The art of video editing strives to move the viewer’s attention away from the filmmaking process.
 On the other hand, freeze frames do the exact opposite, but they are invaluable in adding emphasis or covering up for lack of footage.

-Back in the days when shooting on film was a thing, you could achieve a freeze-frame by optically reprinting the select shot.
+Back in the days when shooting on film was a thing, you could achieve a freeze frame by optically reprinting the select shot.
 Today, with digital technologies, freezing a video has become as easy as pressing a small number of keys.

 800+ DaVinci Resolve Animated Elements